dmylon/mp3-codec/README.md

 - python main.py

 ### Results
 After running this command, you should be able to view some basic diagrams containg the subband analysis in both the f(Hz) and the z frequency(barks).
-In addition, the audio file "output.wav" contains the decoded version of the original "myfile.wav" signal.
+In addition, the  "output.wav" audio file is a representation of the audio data after it has been encoded and decoded from the original version in the "myfile.wav" file.